kubernetes-retired/kpng/hack/README.md

 - we need to add labels for kpng to know where its running its kube-proxy containers
 - we need to add a kube-proxy service account
 - we also need to tolerate the controlplane node so that kpng runs there
+- theres a bug in older kinds wrt kubeproxy mode = none

 thus the recipe has separate 'functions' for each phase of running KPNG.